• Skip to primary navigation

 There are also records that show the margarita we all know and love today evolved from a cocktail called the "daisy."
 This was a popular drink in the 1930s/40s that was served over shaved ice and made with a mix of alcohol, citrus juice, and grenadine.

 While we may not know the exact history of the drink itself, we do owe some credit to the hard working jimadors who harvest (by hand) the entire blue agave plant that tequila is made from.
 The margaritas we all know and love today wouldn't be possible without the delicious bottles of tequila.
-Be sure to check out this video if you're interested in learning more about how tequila is made.
+If you're interested in learning more about tequila, check out my beginner's guide to tequila.

 fruit flavored margaritas next to Topo Chico water.